 Ghazi Ahmet, was born in March 1935 in Kashgar and painted Uyghur Muqam in the 1970s.
 The artwork is one of the first Uyghur paintings to represent Uyghur cultural life, and one of the most famous.

-Muqam is the general term for a variety of musical arrangements widespread among the communities in Uyghurs.
-As described by Rachel Harris, Uyghur Muqam is a composite of songs, dances, folk and classical music characterized by diversity of content, dance styles, musical morphology and instruments used.
-The muqam has been performed throughout the province regularly for centuries, although during the Twentieth century the frequency of performances greatly diminished.
-Because the Uyghurs has always been marked by a high degree of cultural exchange between East and West, and because of their country location at the hub of the Silk Road, the Muqam incorporates themes from many of the peoples of Central Asia.
+“Muqam” is a team referring to a variety of musical arrangements that are widespread throughout the communities in Xinjiang.
+A Muqam is a diverse mix of songs, dances, and music characterized by the diversity of content, choreography, musical styles, and instruments.
+The muqam has been performed throughout the province for centuries.
+Because of its location on the Silk Road, the Xinjiang region has always had a high degree of cultural exchange between East and West.
+The muqam incorporates these themes from many cultures of Central Asia.

 The painting Uyghur Muqam illustrates this Uyghur community practice.
 In the painting, you’ll see a variety of traditional instruments including a rewap and dutar, which are both stringed instruments.
 The subjects in the painting wear regional clothing and each man wears a Uyghur hat called a doppa.
 This iconic painting celebrates both the historical and contemporary life of Uyghur society.